zoecahill1/multi-paradigm-programming/README.md

 	- shopAssignment.c contains the code to run the shop functionality in the C programming language
 	- stock.csv contains the variables for the shop such as the starting cash, the items in stock and the stock amounts
 	- order1.csv contains the order of 1 customer.
 It contains their name, budget, items they wish the buy and how many of each they would like
-2. Java Shop - contains the Java version of the shop solution
+2. JavaShop - contains the Java version of the shop solution

 ## Running the C Shop